ibrahimfarooq17/krispy/README.md

 - TailwindCSS
 - Node.js / ExpressJs

-## Features

-- Clean and modular folder structure
-- Reusable UI components
-- API patterns

 ## Note

-This repository is a demonstration version created for showcasing work and does not include production configurations or real business logic.
+This repository is a sanitized version of the production service.
+It does not contain sensitive/confidential information.